Kaustubhsutar/Global-Airbnb-Performance-Dashboard/README.md

 ## 🌟 About Me

-HHi there!
+Hi there!
 I'm Kaustubh Sutar, a data enthusiast and aspiring Data Analyst & Data Engineer skilled in Power BI, SQL, Python, Excel, PySpark, and Databricks.
 I enjoy building scalable data pipelines, analyzing datasets, and creating dashboards that transform raw data into actionable business insights.

 I also have growing interests in Data Engineering, Machine Learning, and AI, continuously exploring modern technologies to expand my analytical and engineering capabilities.